Community Standards Bylaw Highlights

 - Every second counts in an emergency.
 Well-maintained addresses visible from the roadway ensure that emergency responders can quickly locate addresses and respond to emergencies.

-- Most County of Grande Prairie residents take great pride in the appearance of their property and value well-kept properties, which contribute to overall quality of life.
+- Most County of Grande Prairie residents take great pride in the appearance of their property and value well-kept properties, which contribute to the overall quality of life.

 - This section provides broader regulations on issues regarding general maintenance and upkeep of properties in the County.